-- a. involved student(s) are informed of how to access the Student Code of Conduct, - b. involved student(s) are provided information and can ask questions regarding how the pending allegations will be reviewed, how information is communicated to involved parties, and availability of the appeal process. - c. hearing officer(s) review the complaint, - d. hearing officer(s) review and investigate the complaint with the respondent - e. hearing officer(s) request that the respondent respond to the complaint, - f. the respondent is provided with an opportunity to review the written complaint - g. hearing officer(s) review and investigate the complaint with the complainant (in a board hearing) - h. hearing officer(s) investigate the complaint further with witnesses, involved parties, or others as deemed appropriate by the hearing officer, - hearing officer(s) consider documentation, records, reports, authenticated written accounts; additional information submitted by, or at the request of the involved student(s) related to the complaint; any other relevant documents,

-- j. hearing officer(s) determine whether the accused student is responsible for one or more of the cited Student Code of Conduct Regulations based upon a preponderance of the evidence (determined by "what a reasonable person believes more likely than not tohave occurred based upon the available information reviewed"), - k. hearing officer(s) consider(s) information available and set(s) forth findings, andif applicable, sanctions.
+- a. involved student(s) are informed of how to access the Student Code of Conduct, - involved student(s) are provided information and can ask questions regarding how the pending allegations will be reviewed, how information is communicated to involved parties, and availability of the appeal process. - c. hearing officer(s) review the complaint, - d. hearing officer(s) review and investigate the complaint with the respondent - e. hearing officer(s) request that the respondent respond to the complaint, - f. hearing officer(s) review and investigate the complaint with the complainant (in a board hearing) - g. hearing officer(s) investigate the complaint further with witnesses, involved parties, or others as deemed appropriate by the hearing officer, - h. hearing officer(s) consider documentation, records, reports, authenticated written accounts; additional information submitted by, or at the request of the involved student(s) related to the complaint; any other relevant documents, - hearing officer(s) determine whether the accused student is responsible for one or more of the cited Student Code of Conduct Regulations based upon a preponderance of the evidence (determined by "what a reasonable person believes more likely than not tohave occurred based upon the available information reviewed"), - j. hearing officer(s) consider(s) information available and set(s) forth findings, andif applicable, sanctions.